RonniKahalani/ATMStateMachine/README.md

 This simple Java app, used in computer science classes, illustrates the different states an ATM undergoes and how it could be coded as a prototype.

 There are 2 solution examples
-- The Bad - All code in one class).
+- The Bad - All code in one class.
-- The Good - Is split up into a better, cleaner and more testable component architecture, seen from a code quality perspective like the 5 SOLID principles.
+- The Good - Code is split up into a better, cleaner and more testable component architecture, seen from a code quality perspective like the 5 SOLID principles.

 ## Purpose
-Trying to present a real world device and identify the states the device goes through and what happens in the different states.
+Trying to present a real world scenario and identify the states the device goes through and what happens in the different states.
-Also help the student understand UML tools line PlantUHL (effective text based UML modelling) and Visual Paradigm (graphical interface)
+Help students understand different UML tools like:
+- PlantUML (effective text based UML modelling)
+- Visual Paradigm (graphical interface).

 ## Learning Process
-Give every student a chance to think on their own in silence with no digital device, trying to identify the different states an ATM switches between.
+- Give students a chance to think on their own, in silence with no digital devices, trying, individually to identify the different states an ATM switches between.
-After some time the student gather in their teams and share their findings
+- After some time the students gather in their teams and share their findings and comes up with a final state machine version.

 ## Introduction
 Explain the UML State Machine diagram its notations, transitions, activities/actions, conditions and alike.